mattradford/EE-Secured/README.md

 EE-Secured
 ==========

-Install script and files for a secure WordPress server using rtcamp's [EasyEngine](https://github.com/rtCamp/easyengine/), based on Ubuntu 14.04 x64.
+Install script and files for a secure WordPress server using rtcamp's [EasyEngine](https://github.com/rtCamp/easyengine/).

-Intended for a 512MB DigitalOcean droplet, but can be used for any VPS with modification.
+Intended for a 512MB DigitalOcean droplet running Ubuntu 14.04 x64, but can be used for any VPS with modification.

 The script: